-Northwestern Legal Services provides free legal representation and answers legal questions in civil legal matters for low-income people in Erie County and nine other counties in Northwestern Pennsylvania.
+Northwestern Legal Services is a nonprofit law firm providing free legal representation and answers legal questions in civil legal matters for low-income people in Erie County and nine other counties in Northwestern Pennsylvania.

 In order to qualify for free legal help applicants for service from Northwestern Legal Services, except in domestic violence cases, have to meet income and, in some limited instances, property asset eligibility guidelines set by their funding sources.
 As they are a law firm, Northwestern Legal Services must also make sure there is not a conflict of interest between the applicant and current or former clients of their agency.
 In addition, the applicant must have a type of civil legal issue which Northwestern Legal Services handles.
 Legal assistance within specific legal categories is also often limited, provided by advice and counsel, a self-help clinic or only in certain counties.